This is the time of year stink bugs start making their way indoors. (Photo via Shutterstock)

 Mainly Just a Nuisance

 The good news is they don't pose any threat to you or your home.
 They don't bite, and they don't carry diseases, according to the Morton Arboretum.
 They're mostly just a nuisance, even more so because of their smell.
-However, in some states, mostly in the eastern U.S., they do threaten some crops.
+However, in some states, mostly in the eastern U.S., they do threaten some crops, particularly soybeans, sweet corn, tomatoes and fruits that grow on trees.

 Stink bugs overwinter as adults.
 We start to see them in our homes around this time of year because they won't survive the winter outdoors.
 In the fall, they make their way into homes and other buildings, usually hiding out in safe spaces like attics.
 While indoors, they do move around from place to place, but they don't eat or breed until they move back outdoors in the spring, the Arboretum reports.